-In his newly released book "The House of Kennedy," author James Patterson describes the difficult circumstances surrounding the birth of Rosemary Kennedy during the 1918 influenza pandemic --- and its tragic consequences.
+In his book "The House of Kennedy,", released in 2020, author James Patterson describes the difficult circumstances surrounding the birth of Rosemary Kennedy during the 1918 influenza pandemic and its tragic consequences.

-The birth of John F. Kennedy's younger sister in September 1918 was complicated by medical resources focused elsewhere due to the pandemic — a striking parallel to the struggles healthcare workers and patients are facing today with the COVID-19 crisis.
+The birth of John F. Kennedy's younger sister in September 1918 was complicated by medical resources focused elsewhere due to the pandemic — a striking parallel to the struggles healthcare workers and patients faced during the height of the Covid-19 pandemic.

 “Rose goes into labor at home, as planned.
 But Dr. Good is detained.
 All physicians have been pressed into service to treat the sick and dying. … Rose was willing to wait, but the baby is not.
 She is already in the birth canal.”